sleepingkingstudios/rspec-sleeping_king_studios/README.md

     require 'rspec/sleeping_king_studios/matchers/built_in/respond_to'

-Now has additional chaining functionality to validate the number of arguments accepted by the method, and whether the method accepts a block argument.
+Now has additional chaining functionality to validate the number of arguments accepted by the method, the keyword arguments (if any) accepted by the method, and whether the method accepts a block argument.

 **How To Use:**

+    # With a variable number of arguments.
     expect(instance).to respond_to(:foo).with(2..3).arguments.with_a_block

-**Chaining:**

-* **with:** Expects one Integer or Range argument.
-If an Integer, verifies that the method accepts that number of arguments; if a Range, verifies that the method accepts both the minimum and maximum number of arguments.
-* **with\_a\_block:** No parameters.
-Verifies that the method requires a block argument of the form &my_argument. _Important note:_ A negative result does _not* mean the method cannot accept a block, merely that it does not require one.
-Also, does _not_ check whether the block is called or yielded.

-##### Ruby 2.0+

-Has additional functionality to support Ruby 2.0 keyword arguments.
+    # With keyword arguments.

-**How To Use:**
     expect(instance).to respond_to(:foo).with(0, :bar, :baz)

 **Chaining:**

 * **with:** Expects at most one Integer or Range argument, and zero or more Symbol arguments corresponding to optional keywords.
-Verifies that the method accepts that keyword, or has a variadic keyword of the form \*\*params.
+Verifies that the method accepts that keyword, or has a variadic keyword of the form `**params`.
 As of 2.1.0 and required keywords, verifies that all required keywords are provided.
+* **with\_a\_block:** No parameters.
+Verifies that the method requires a block argument of the form `&my_argument`. _Important note:_ A negative result _does not_ mean the method cannot accept a block, merely that it does not require one.
+Also, _does not_ check whether the block is called or yielded.

 ### Core